GACJ/complib-help/docs/compositions/overview.md

 This tab lists some of the composition's Complib-specific metadata.

 Library
 :   The [library](../concepts.md/#the-libraries) which contains the composition.
-The only two libraries for compositions are `Public` and `Private`.
+The only two libraries for compositions are **Public** and **Private**.

 Notes
 :   Any notes provided by the compositions's publisher.

 Composition Id
 :   The composition's numerical ID.
 This is the number featured at the end of a composition page's URL.
+A [Quick search](../search/quick_search.md) using a Composition Id will navigate directly to that composition's page.

 Created on
 :   The date and time at which the composition was created and the name of the user who created it.

-!!! note
-    Times and dates are given in Coordinated Universal Time (UTC).

 Modified on
 :   The date and time at which the composition was last modified and the name of the user who modified it.

 Published on
 :   The date and time at which the composition was made public.

+!!! note
+    Times and dates are given in Local Time.